What to do when your meditation practice stalls

 2. Remind yourself of your motivation.

 Next, having acknowledged your feelings and identified any unhelpful thinking, ask yourself ‘do I really want to give this up or is there a good reason for me to try to get back on track?’.
-Re-read your Mindfulness Vision to remind yourself of your motivation to meditate.
+Remind yourself of your motivation to meditate.'

 3. Take one, small, easy step.